 1. Applications should be submitted through www.grants.gov.
-If an applicant does not have Internet access, hard copies should be sent to NMFS, Northeast Fisheries Science

-Center, 166 Water Street, Woods Hole, MA, 02543.
-Mark proposals "Attention-2015/2016 Atlantic Sea Scallop Research Set-Aside Program."
+If an applicant does not have Internet access, hard copies should be sent to NMFS, Northeast Fisheries Science Center, 166 Water Street, Woods Hole, MA, 02543.
+Mark proposals "Attention-2016/2017 Atlantic Sea Scallop Research Set-Aside Program."?

-- 2. NOAA employees (whether full-time, part-time, or intermittent) are not permitted to assist in the preparation of an application, except that staff may provide information on program goals, funding priorities, application procedures, and completion of application forms.
+2. NOAA employees (whether full-time, part-time, or intermittent) are not permitted to assist in the preparation of an application, except that staff may provide information on program goals, funding priorities, application procedures, and completion of application forms.
 Because this is a competitive program, NMFS and NOAA employees will not provide assistance in conceptualizing, developing, or structuring proposals, or write letters of support for an application.
 However, the Council or NMFS contact person may provide assistance to researchers who are seeking vessels to participate in the collection of set-aside species or directly in research projects.
 NMFS, in consultation with the Council, may decide to hold a meeting with the public to discuss general topics concerning past RSA program accomplishments and ways to enhance communications on funding priorities and associated potential study methods.
-Such meetings will be publicized by NMFS through a Federal Register notice, and through the public mailing list maintained by the Council office, and through NOAA Cooperative Research website: http://www.nefsc.noaa.gov/coopresearch/. - 3.
-NOAA must analyze the potential environmental impacts, as required by the National Environmental Policy Act (NEPA), for applicant projects or proposals that are seeking NOAA federal assistance opportunities, including special fishing privileges.
-The provisions of the Scallop RSA Program, and the associated 2015 TAC set-aside were considered under the Environmental Impact Statement for Amendment 15, and the Environmental Assessment for Framework 25.
-The 2016 RSA TAC will be considered under a future Scallop Framework EA.
-Applications that propose research and/or compensation fishing that is not within the scope of the NEPA analysis for these management actions may require the applicant to provide additional information that will serve as the basis for any further analyses.
+Such meetings will be publicized by NMFS and the Council in accordance with their respective requirements.2

+3. NOAA must analyze the potential environmental impacts, as required by the National Environmental Policy Act (NEPA), for applicant projects or proposals that are seeking NOAA federal assistance opportunities, including special fishing privileges.
+The provisions of the Scallop RSA Program, and the associated 2016 and 2017 TAC set-asides were considered under the Environmental Impact Statement for Amendment 15, and the Environmental Assessment for Framework 27.
+Applications that propose research and/or compensation fishing that is not within the scope of the NEPA analysis for these management actions may require the applicant to provide additional information that will serve as the basis for any further analyses.2 a.
+If field research will occur in state or federal waters, investigators must secure the appropriate vessel documentation, as determined by the Greater Atlantic Regional Fisheries Office, Sustainable Fisheries Division.
+Such documentation may include a Letter of Acknowledgment, Exempted Fishing Permit (EFP), Exempted Educational Activity Authorization, or Temporary Possession Letter of Authorization.
+Investigators will be notified if there is no required or recommended research specific vessel documentation.
+In order to assist NMFS in determining whether or not the proposed research would require a permit, researchers should briefly address the following:?

-4. Permits and Approvals
+4. Permits and Approvals?